 Many e-commerce platforms now provide full integration between many existing and/or legacy systems.
 Instead of just powering the website, an e-commerce platform can be woven throughout the business, enabling brands to have full visibility into all their marketing, sales and customer behaviour metrics.

-It’s also versatile and adaptable, ensuring that even the fastest growing digital businesses can manage the challenges of scale without the pain of multiple upgrades, which can be expensive and slow the business down.
+Integration can be also versatile and adaptable, ensuring that even the fastest growing digital businesses can manage the challenges of scale without the pain of multiple upgrades, which can be expensive and slow the business down.

 This flexibility includes giving you the ability to expand services or change products on your site without having to rely on your web designer.
 It also means pre-empting customer preferences and behaviour, delivering consistent and targeted responses based on a person’s previous activity.